jeremystambaugh305/Capstone_Evaluating_Domestic_Electrification_Measures/README.md

 https://assets.publishing.service.gov.uk/media/6722566a3758e4604742aa1e/ghg-conversion-factors-2024-condensed_set__for_most_users__v1_1.xlsx

-A future refinement would be to model and compare CO2 intensity depending on the charging times of the different scenarios.
-This would not change the clear fact that Ecars result in significantly lower CO2 emissions than petrol cars but it could affect any comparisons of Ecar CO2 saving potential with that of Solar PV and ASHPs.
+A potential future refinement would be to model and compare CO2 intensity depending on the charging times of the different scenarios and take account of predicted future changes to the generation mix. this would not change the clear fact that Ecars result in significantly lower CO2 emissions than petrol cars but could affect any comparisons of the CO2 saving potential for Ecars with those of Solar PV and ASHPs.

+However, refining the parameters affecting cost saving calculations for Ecars and also the other technologies below is probably a higher priority as this is most likely to determine which if any of these options is implemented.

 # SolarPV